d47sec/CTF-Writeups/README.md

 ﻿# CTF-Writeups

-This is the solution or write-up for ctf challenges that I participated.
+This is the solution for ctf challenges that I participated.